VinodKandula/revolut-test-1/README.md

 - The service implementation will use an embedded database and thus in its current shape it will not be able to scale horizontally without using a database shared between instances.
 Nevertheless, this implementation will ensure correctness in the presence of concurrent request as much as possible.
+- No currency conversion is performed.
+Both accounts must use the same currency.

 ## Chosen technologies